But I’m a teacher, you may be saying. I already have a more-than-full-time job. How can I possibly add all this to the job that I do?

 A new Vision of Teacher Professionalism

 It’s time for a shift in the way in which we see our roles as educators.
 Passively receiving the latest mandates doesn’t add to our job satisfaction.
 Railing against the machine can often threaten our job security.
 We need a new model for a path in between – one that enables us to work to change the system but continue to succeed in it at the same time.
-In such a role educators learn to work in ways that are smart, safe, and savvy.
+In such a role educators learn to work in ways that are smart, safe, savvy, and sustainable.

 SMART: In order to change the way people understand literacy education, teachers have to be articulate about their expertise surrounding both their content knowledge and their pedagogical knowledge.
 They need to be articulate about why they teach in particular ways–especially if those ways vary from increasingly narrow, standardized practices.
 And they also need to learn what other people think about literacy education, finding ways to frame issues that acknowledge and address those people’s concerns–all the while remaining true to the values that underlie research based practices.